-The coronavirus pandemic has acted as an accelerant of important trends that had begun to shake the associations long held as the most effective models of development and growth.
+The coronavirus pandemic has acted as an accelerant of important trends that had begun to shake the associations long held as the most influential models of development and growth.

-The pandemic has supplied a existential threat to such variables of globalization.
+The pandemic has supplied an existential threat to such variables of globalization.

 It will experience a restructuring, even if the economy doesn’t fragment into isolationism.

-Additionally, the coronavirus is introducing greater incentives for businesses to exploit innovation to lower their external dependencies.
+Additionally, the coronavirus introduces more generous incentives for businesses to exploit innovation to lower their external dependencies.

-Automation allow companies to cut back their exposure and can lessen cost differences between operations.
+Automation allows companies to cut back their exposure and can lessen cost differences between operations.

 Regrettably, like most revolutions, this industrial revolution is creating both losers and winners.

-By way of instance, while those revolutions made new jobs, they also led to huge job losses.
+By way of instance, while those revolutions did new jobs, they also led to substantial job losses.